-For the period ended 31 March 2022, Falcon earned \$0 (2021: \$2,000) in revenue from its Alberta, non-operating working interests (the "Hackett Interest") in three producing natural gas wells.
-On 22 February 2021 it was announced that Falcon had agreed to assign its working interest in three gross producing wells and one gross shut-in well and associated infrastructure in Alberta, to a large Canadian-based company.
-Under the terms of the assignment, Falcon agreed to pay a total of CAD\$37,000 to cover its net working interest share of the abandonment and reclamation obligations of the wells and associated infrastructure.
+For the period ended 30 September 2022, Falcon had no revenue (2021: \$2,000).
+On 22 February 2021 it was announced that Falcon had disposed of all its working interests in Canada, having agreed to assign its working interest in three gross producing wells and one gross shut-in well and associated infrastructure in Alberta, to a large Canadian-based company.
+Under the terms of the assignment, Falcon paid CAD\$37,000 to cover its net working interest share of the abandonment and reclamation obligations of the wells and associated infrastructure.